S&P 500 Forecast to 2030

 What is the S&P 500 forecast for 2030?

-The page provides a 2030 scenario range for S&P 500, including conservative, base, and optimistic paths rather than one fixed target.
+This page shows a 2030 scenario range for S&P 500, including conservative, base, and optimistic paths rather than one fixed target price.

 What risks could cause S&P 500 to underperform?